 - manuscript collections - rights are usually held by the author or his or her heirs

-- well-known artists - rights are often licensed through an agency, such as the Artists Rights Society or VAGA
+- well-known artists - rights are often licensed through the Artists Rights Society

-- lesser-known artists - rights may be handled by one of the agencies listed above, a gallery, or the artist
+- lesser-known artists - rights may be handled by the artist, a gallery, or the Artists Rights Society

-- music - rights will be handled by different agencies depending on how you are using the music; BMI, ASCAP, Harry Fox, or Rightsflow all license music for various purposes
+- music - rights will be handled by different agencies depending on how you are using the music; BMI, ASCAP, hfa (Harry Fox Agency), or Rightsflow all license music for various purposes

 - films - rights are often administered through the film studio, such as MGM, Sony, or Universal Studios